 I was born in Devon in the very same year that World Cup holders England were knocked out of the competition by Germany in Mexico.
 And so began quite a few years of hurt and my "Lovell affair" with the Bundesliga and German football.

 I first became aware of the Bavarian bandwagon that is Bayern Munich when I read that they beat my elder brother's team Leeds United in the 1975 European Cup Final.
 He remains not amused to this day.
 My sticker books from the eighties reveal a fascination for the magnificent permed haircuts of that era and the finest of them all, Kevin Keegan, starring in the Bundesliga for Hamburg (HSV).

 After learning Russian intensively for two years with the British British Royal Air Force, I was lucky enough to move to amazing Berlin, serving Queen and Country as a Russian linguist, witnessing the fall of The Wall and German Reunification during turbulent game-changing Cold War times.
 A regular visitor to Tennis Borussia and Hertha BSC in the German Second Division, I particularly enjoyed getting lost in Berlin's historic Olympic Stadium, which had a huge 80 thousand capacity, but a side that often struggled to attract more than five thousand paying punters.

-Following Brexit, after two decades in Germany, I decided to take up German citizenship and might find it increasingly difficult to leave.
+Following Brexit, after two decades in Germany, I decided to take up German citizenship and will find it increasingly difficult to leave.
 But I promise to move back to England just as soon as "The Three Lions" win that elusive World Cup and/or Plymouth Argyle reach the Premier League.
 It surely will not be long now....